 These crates work so well in the pantry because they roll right out of their little cubby and we can reach what we need.
 We use ours to store rice, breads, and pasta.

 - Wood Crates: I purchased four crates at JoAnn Fabric on sale with a coupon.
-They ended up costing about eight dollars each.

 - Minwax Jacobean stain